-each of their twelve (12) local municipalities for a total of 12 members
+Region of Niagara As appointed by the regional municipality, one member from each of their twelve (12) local municipalities for a total of 12 members

-City of Hamilton Two members
+City of Hamilton Two members - Four Members

-Haldimand County One member
+Haldimand County One member Two members

-- 1.4 A Board Member shall be appointed for a term of up to four years, as may be determined by the participating municipalities (Niagara Region, City of Hamilton, Haldimand County) that appoints the member.
-A member may be replaced by the participating municipality (Niagara Region, City of Hamilton, Haldimand County) that appointed the member. - 1.5 The Board Members shall approve all policies and procedures of the Niagara Peninsula Conservation Authority, approve the budget with or without revisions, give direction on priority of programs and projects and are generally responsible for other matters as required by the Conservation Authorities Act and Regulations.
+1.4 A Board Member shall be appointed for a term of up to four years, after each municipal election as may be determined by the participating municipalities (Niagara Region, City of Hamilton, Haldimand County) that appoints the member.
+A member may be replaced by the participating municipality (Niagara Region, City of Hamilton, Haldimand County) that appointed the member.

+1.5 The Board Members shall approve all policies and procedures of the Niagara Peninsula Conservation Authority, approve the budget with or without revisions, direction on priority of programs and projects and are generally responsible give for other matters as required by the Conservation Authorities Act and Regulations.